docl18d/leavitt_readme/leavitt_readme.md

   null

   Installation:
   Fork my file to your repository.
   Usage:
    Open this file in VSC or your code writting app.
+Right click on the index.js file and click on "open in Integrated Terminal".
+Type "node index.js" in the terminal.
+Answer the questions as they are populated.
+It helps if you have written them out and can cut and past them from a different screen.
   Contributors:
-  noone
+  None
   Tests:
-   Open your terminal. type in "node index.js" and hit enter.
+  none available
   Questions:
-  none
+  none.